-The exothermic reaction takes place in a continuous stirred-tank reactor (CSTR) with a cooling jacket.
-The reactor runs at steady state when the cooling fails at six minutes.
-After a few minutes, the chemical engineer notices that the reactor temperature is increasing because of the cooling failure.
-In order to prevent the reactor temperature from getting too high, should the engineer increase or decrease the feed flow rate?
-What happens to the conversion when the feed flow rate is changed?
-The time at which the flow rate is changed is also adjustable.
-The dashed line represents what happens if the flow rate is not changed.
+The exothermic reaction takes place at steady state in a continuous stirred-tank reactor (CSTR) with a cooling jacket.
+The initial volumetric flow rate is 2 when the cooling fails at 6 minutes.
+Once cooling is lost, the reactor temperature starts to increase.
+Use a slider to vary the volumetric flow rate to try to prevent thermal runaway.
+Use sliders to change the time at which the flow rate changes and the new volumetric flow rate.
+The dashed black line shows the behavior if the flow rate is not changed.
 The solid blue line represents the behavior if the flow rate is instantly changed to the new value.
 Select a button to plot either the temperature or concentration versus time.

 Contributed by: Rachael L. Baumann (August 2013)

 With additional contributions by: John L. Falconer and Nick Bongiardina

 (University of Colorado Boulder, Department of Chemical and Biological Engineering)

 For a CSTR operating at steady-state:

 where is the concentration of at steady state (), is the volumetric flow rate until cooling fails (), is the inlet concentration of (), is reactor volume (), is the steady-state reaction rate (), and are the steady-state rate constant and pre-exponential factor (1/min), is activation energy (J/mol), is the ideal gas constant (J/[mol K]), is the steady-state temperature (K), is the molar heat capacity of component (J/[mol K]), and are the inlet and coolant temperatures (K), is the heat transfer coefficient times heat transfer area (J/[K min]), and is the heat of reaction (J/mol).

 Mass and energy balances are done to determine concentrations and temperature after cooling has failed: